jhpyle/docassemble/_docs/fields.md

 If the input is invalid, the user will see a message at the top of the screen containing the error message passed to the [`Exception`] that was raised.

+## <a name="address autocomplete"></a>Address autocomplete

+If you have defined a [`google maps api key`] in the [Configuration], you can use the [Place Autocomplete] feature of the [Google Places API] to help your users enter addresses.
+Address suggestions will be provided as the user begins to type.
+To use this feature, modify the street address (`.address`) field by setting `address autocomplete` to `True`.

+{% include side-by-side.html demo="address-autocomplete" %}

+For more information on using this feature, see the documentation for the [`Address`] object.

 ## <a name="bigexample"></a>A comprehensive example